Sex after birth may not feel like the most appetizing of pastimes—and understandably so.

 The doctor may also have had to do what’s known as an episiotomy, which involves cutting a little bit of the area to help your baby get to the outside world.

-So what does sex after birth feel like after your vagina has performed this pretty astounding feat?
+So what does sex feel like after your vagina has performed this pretty astounding feat?

-- Things may be a little roomier down there.
-Your vagina might be stretched, soft, and swollen.
-If you want to, you might want to explore the wonderful world of pelvic floor exercises.
+• Things may be a little roomier down there: Your vagina might be stretched, soft, and swollen.
+If you want to, you can explore the wonderful world of pelvic floor exercises.
 This can help you firm things up (and also assist in the postpartum incontinence department).

 Why am I so tight after having a baby?